holoviz/panel/doc/tutorials/basic/size.md

 ## Sizing Mode

-The `sizing_mode` option can be used to toggle responsiveness in the width or height dimension or both.
-To see the effect of this, we will create a fixed size `Column` that we place the component into.

-Run the code from each of the 3 tabs below:
+The `sizing_mode` option toggles responsiveness.
+Let's create a fixed-size `Column` and observe its behavior:

 ::::{tab-set}